 As a BDC, we are subject to certain regulatory restrictions in making our investments, including limitations on our ability to co-invest with certain affiliates.
-However, we have received exemptive relief from the SEC that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or our Advisers.
-The exemptive relief permits us, and certain of our directly or indirectly wholly-owned subsidiaries on one hand, and Main Street, and/or certain of its affiliates, on the other hand, to co-investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
-Under the co-investment for us should also be appropriate investments for Main Street and/or co-investments for us should also be appropriate investments for Main Street, and vice versa.
-Limited exceptions to co-investime will be based on available capital, diversification and other relevant factors.
-Accordingly, now that we have received exemptive relief, our Sub-Adviser will treat every potential investment in customized lower middle market securities evaluated by Main Street as a potential investment opportunity for us, will determine the appropriate for us, our Adviser will present the transaction and propose an allocation between us and Main Street, and (2) who do not have a financial interest in the proposed allocation appropriate for us, our Adviser will present the transaction and the proposed allocation appropriate for us, our Adviser will present the transaction and propose allocation between us and Main Street, and (2) who do not have a financial interest in the proposed co-investment section as "Eligible Directors of each board, will approve each proposed co-investment to a substantiation associated therewith prior to the consummation of any co-investment transaction.
-No independent director on our board of directors will have any direct section associated therewith prior to the consummation of any co-investment transaction.
-No independen
+However, we received exemptive relief from the SEC that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or our Advisers.
+The exemptive relief permits us, and certain of our directly or indirectly wholly-owned subsidiaries on one hand, and Main Street, and/or certain of its affiliates, on the other hand, to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
+Under the co-investment program described in our application for exemptive relief, as amended, co-investments between us and Main Street will be the norm rather than the exception, as substantially all potential co-investments that are appropriate investments for us should also be appropriate investments for Main Street, and vice versa.
+Limited exceptions to co-investing will be based on available capital, diversification and other relevant factors.
+Accordingly, our Sub-Adviser treats every potential investment in customized LMM securities evaluated by Main Street as a potential investment opportunity for us, determines the appropriateness of each potential investment for co-investment by us, provides to our Adviser, in advance, information about each potential investment that it deems appropriate for us and proposes an allocation between us and Main Street.
+If our Adviser deems such potential co-investment transaction and proposed allocation appropriate for us, our Adviser will present the transaction and the proposed allocation to the members of our board of directors who are (1) not interested persons of us or Main Street, and (2) who do not have a financial interest in the proposed transaction or the proposed portfolio company, which directors are referred to as "Eligible Directors," and our Sub-Adviser will present the transaction and the proposed allocation for Main Street to the Eligible Directors of the Main Street board of directors.
+Each board, including a majority of the Eligible Directors of each board, will approve each proposed co-investment transaction and the allocation associated therewith prior to the consummation of any co-investment transaction.
+No independent director our board of directors or Main Street's board of directors will have any direct or indirect financial interest in any co-investment transaction or any interest in any related portfolio company, other than through an interest (if any) in our or Main Street's securities, as applicable.
+Additional information regarding the operation of the co-investment program is set forth in the order granting exemptive relief, which may be reviewed on the SEC's website at www.sec.gov.